Alabama Road Trip No. 41

 Enjoy Art and Coffee at Kamama

 A five-minute walk past the Wildflower Café brings you to Kamama (5951 AL Hwy.
 117; 256-634-3001).
 This unique establishment is part fine art gallery, part antiques store and part coffeehouse.
 The sign out front with its large, colorful butterfly hints at the origins of the store’s name: “Kamama” is the Cherokee word for “butterfly.”
 Owners Ray and Sandra Padgett opened Kamama in the spring of 2012.
 The Padgetts have a 30-year history with Mentone and were previous owners of the Mentone Springs Hotel.
 The art gallery is a consignment venue for artists from all over the area.
-The antiques section called “Montevallo Road” features a treasure-trove of unique pieces and is managed by John Miller, owner of Miller Gallery in Oneonta.
+The antiques section called “Montevallo Road” features a treasure-trove of unique pieces.
 The perfect place to relax and enjoy yourself is at Twiggs, the in-house coffee shop.
 There you can enjoy a hot cup of your favorite blend, a delectable homemade dessert or some cool lemonade.

 Explore Nearby Places